The Lady in the Lake: Plot

-Back at his office, Marlowe finds a note from Kingsley's secretary giving him the address of Dr. Almore's wife's parents.
-Marlowe visits them and learns that Almore's nurse was named Mildred Haviland.
-They also tell him they believe the doctor killed their daughter by drugging her and then putting her in the garage with the car motor running.
+After reporting the murder, Marlowe finds a note at his office from Kingsley's secretary, giving him the address of Dr. Almore's wife's parents.
+From them he learns that Almore's nurse was named Mildred Haviland and that they believe the doctor killed their daughter by drugging her and then putting her in the garage with the car motor running.
 The detective they hired was jailed for drunk driving and is not now in contact with them.
 After Marlowe goes to the detective's home and is rebuffed by the wife, he is followed by a police car.
 As with the detective before, the police force him to drink liquor and arrest him for speeding, resisting arrest and drunk driving.
-But Marlowe is able to convince the police captain of his innocence and is released.

-Returning to his office, Marlowe receives a call from Kingsley who tells him that Crystal has called, begging for $500.
-Kingsley gives the money to Marlowe to deliver.
-He wears one of Kingsley’s scarves to the rendezvous, but when he meets Crystal, Marlowe insists that she answer his questions before receiving the money.
+Once Marlowe has established his innocence, he is phoned at his office by Kingsley, who tells him that Crystal has just called.
+She was begging for $500, so Kingsley gives Marlowe the money to deliver and he leaves wearing one of Kingsley’s scarves to the rendezvous.
+When he meets Crystal, Marlowe insists that she answer his questions before he hands over the money.
 Crystal agrees but only at a nearby apartment where she is staying.
-There he accuses her of being the murderer of Lavery.
+There Marlowe tells her he recognises her as Mrs. Fallbrook and accuses her of having killed Lavery.
 When she pulls a gun on Marlowe, someone hits him from behind with a sap.

-Marlowe wakes up stinking of gin and with Crystal lying naked, bloody and strangled to death on the bed.
+Marlowe wakes up stinking of gin and finds Crystal lying naked, bloody and strangled to death on the bed.
 Soon the Bay City police are banging on the door.
-Degarmo tries to frame Marlowe for the murder, but Marlowe misleads Degarmo by suggesting that Kingsley’s scarf is evidence that Kingsley killed his wife.
-Marlowe surmises that Kingsley would’ve gone somewhere quiet after the murder, so he and Degarmo travel to Little Fawn Lake together to find Kingsley.
+Lieutenant Degarmo says he believes Marlowe did not kill Crystal, but still wants to question him.
+Marlowe misleads Degarmo by showing him Kingsley's scarf, saying he found it next to the body.
+He and Degarmo then travel to Little Fawn Lake together to find Kingsley.

-In the final confrontation at the cabin, Marlowe reveals that the murdered woman in Bay City, assumed to be Crystal Kingsley, was actually Mildred Haviland, killed in a jealous rage by Al Degarmo, who was her former husband.
-The murdered woman in Little Fawn Lake, supposed to be Muriel Chess, was actually Crystal Kingsley, killed by Mildred Haviland, who then assumed her identity.
-Mildred had formerly been Dr Almore's nurse, had murdered his wife and had also murdered Lavery.
+In their final confrontation at the cabin, Marlowe identifies the murdered woman, assumed to be Muriel Chess.
+She was actually Crystal Kingsley, killed by Mildred Haviland.
+Haviland, who had been Dr Almore's nurse and lover, had murdered his wife.
+Haviland later assumed the name Muriel and married Bill Chess.
+Having grown tired of Chess and scared that she might be found out, Haviland killed Crystal Kingsley and assumed her identity.
+She killed Lavery for his knowledge of Crystal.
+The murdered woman in Bay City was actually Haviland, killed by Al Degarmo, who was her former husband.

 Degarmo attempts to escape but is killed while crossing a dam guarded by wartime sentries under orders to shoot potential saboteurs.